intro2r/intro2r/unit3/split-apply-combine.md

 ![](img/treeplot.png)

 **Figure 1.** A map of tree locations in a 1-ha plot.
-Each circle represents a stem, the size corresponds to the DBH, x- and y-axes are the position.
+Each circle represents a stem, color indicates species, the size corresponds to the DBH, x- and y-axes are the position.